harish-96/Gwaves_nn/README.md

 To use an existing model to run predictions on new data, you'll need to edit reuse_model.py
 1. Set the variable data1 to the path of the unlabelled input data
 2. Set cols_used to reflect the cWB parameters used in training
 3. The python script needs to be run along with the location of the checkpoint file as a command line argument.
-For instance, if you'd like to use a checkpoint named model5 located at resuls/rho_g8_no_chirp/model5.ckpt.meta you'll have to use the following call "python code/reuse_model.py results/rho_g8_no_chirp/model5.ckpt"
+For instance, if you'd like to use a checkpoint named model5 located at resuls/rho_g8_no_chirp/model5.ckpt.meta you'll have to use the following call `python code/reuse_model.py results/rho_g8_no_chirp/model5.ckpt`